KyleDicksonx/CS380-Stock-Managenet-Project-/README.md

 ## Setup

 This is the setup for the nodejs version.
 If you do not wish to install NodeJS run the inventory.exe.
-The inventory.exe only requires the /public/ directory to function in addition to the executable itself.
-You must open the http://localhost:<port> manually with the exe.
+Instrctions can be found below.
 1. Install dependencies:
    Install NodeJS and run 'npm install' in the root directory of the project